ohle/Swingspector/README.md

 ## Summary

 <!-- Plugin description -->
-`idea-swag` is a plugin for Intellij IDEA that allows to analyze Java Swing components in a running application.
+`Swingspector` is a plugin for Intellij IDEA that allows to analyze Java Swing components in a running application.

 It is heavily inspired by the